 on behalf of Edinburgh’s Telford College

-Further education college gets a lesson in media coverage thanks to Holyrood Partnership
+Further education college gets a lesson in media coverage thanks to Holyrood PR

 Edinburgh’s Telford College announces new training course which hopes to help preserve the future of Scotland’s heritage buildings in the Edinburgh Evening News.